 Thanks to one of our readers, for this story from Doreen, of Lancashire, England

-My 15 year old grand-daughter and her friend came with us.
+My 15 year old grand-daughter and her friend came with us and we were looking forward to a great day.

 We drove for about an hour to get there and just as we were crossing the beautiful bridge to the USA I realized that I didn't have my passport with me.